adrianadawes/nuclearKineticsModelling/README.md

 nuclearKineticsModelling
 ========================

-A repository for modeling code to examine nucleus re-orientation during reproduction in C. Elegans.
+A repository for modeling code to examine nucleus re-orientation during the first cell cycle in C. Elegans embryos (Coffman et al (2016) Biophys J).
 See README.pdf for more details.